skip to content

 Extended Matching Questions.
 Association of American Veterinary Medical Colleges

-After the examination, the Senior Examiner should collect the answer sheets from the exam hall (or arrange for them to be delivered to their department).
+.If not using Inspera, after the examination, the Senior Examiner should collect the answer sheets from the exam hall (or arrange for them to be delivered to their department).
 The Senior Examiner should check the answer sheets to make sure all the candidates are accounted for and that candidate numbers have been entered on each sheet.
-The Senior Examiner should then get the answer sheets delivered to UCLES for processing.

 List of Candidates and Markbooks